 We expect full-timers to be putting 35 hours per week into Harvest on average.
 Therefore your logged PTO plus your Harvest time for any given week should equal 35 total hours.

 We encourage Cantilever team members to vote in every local and national election they can participate in.
 You may take up to one full day off in order to vote.
 If you are salaried you do not have to request this PTO in Gusto, just take the time off.
 Please try to work the rest of the day if you can.
 If you are part-time, please log your time voting under “Uncategorized” in “Company & Culture” in Harvest and you will get paid out via Gusto as if you had worked that time.

 Jury Duty Pay

-We provide up to 35 hours of additional paid time off per Jury Duty summons.
+We provide up to five days of additional paid time off per Jury Duty summons.

 - If you are on salary, you do not have to take PTO to cover time you miss during Jury Duty, just take the time off.

 - If you are hourly, you may log up to 35 hours per summons to the “Election/Jury Duty Pay” task in Harvest.